 Molecular Potential for Solar Power

-Another approach comes from a research team at the Swedish Chalmers University of Technology, called Molecular Solar Thermal Energy Storage (MOST).
-Here, a specially designed molecule consisting of carbon, hydrogen and nitrogen becomes an energy-rich isomer as soon as it is irradiated with solar energy.
+Another approach, called molecular solar thermal energy storage (MOST), comes from a team of researchers at Chalmers University of Technology in Sweden.
+Here, a specially designed molecule consisting of carbon, hydrogen, and nitrogen becomes an energy-rich isomer as soon as it is irradiated with solar energy.
 The isomer is thus located in the solar cell itself and can be passed on in a circular process from the roof to the house’s heating system.
 In this form, the energy can theoretically be stored for up to 18 years.

-And what actually happens to the entire fossil energy infrastructure when it soon ceases to be?
-In fact, there are already approaches to breathe new, more sustainable life into the outdated structures as storage technology.
-In this way, costs and resources can be saved.
-For example, a start-up in Scotland is working on making disused mines usable as mechanical energy storage facilities.
-In the old mine shafts, weights are moved upwards on ropes by means of energy and lowered down again when needed to convert energy.
-In Germany, it is also being discovered that old coal-fired power plants offer the best conditions for storing renewable energies thermally.
+And what actually happens to all the fossil energy infrastructure when it is eventually abandoned?
+In fact, there are already approaches to outfit outdated structures with storage technology, thereby reducing costs and resources.
+A startup in Scotland, for example, is working on using disused mines as mechanical energy storage facilities.
+In the old mine shafts, weights are moved upward on ropes by means of energy and lowered down again when needed to convert energy.
+Meanwhile, the German Aerospace Centre is also conducting research into the extent to which old coal plants are suitable for the thermal storage of renewable energies.

-The myth that a complete power supply from renewable energy sources is not possible can therefore be safely buried.
-There are already a lot of efficient storage technologies that could decisively advance the energy transition.
-Despite the existing solutions, however, a lot still needs to happen for things to really take off.
-The biggest problem is likely the lack of incentives.
-Many industrial nations continue to heavily subsidise fossil fuels, including those with ambitious sustainbaility goals, such as Germany.
-In addition, those who feed renewable energies into the power grid receive a demand-independent, fixed payment.
-This means that wind power operators, for example, do not see sufficient benefit in investing directly in storage technologies.
+The myth that a complete power supply from renewable energy sources is not possible can now be safely buried.
+We already have both the necessary energy sources and a host of efficient storage technologies to accelerate the energy transition.
+Despite the existing solutions, however, much still needs to happen for things to really take off.
+There remain few incentives.
+Fossil energies continue to be heavily subsidised in Germany and around the world.
+Every year, governments spend around half a trillion USD to keep the price of fossil fuels artificially low – around three times as much as is put into subsidies for renewables and storage technologies.
+In addition, those who feed renewable energy into the power grid receive a fixed payment independent of demand.
+Thus, wind power operators, for example, do not see sufficient benefit in investing directly in storage technologies.